com-junkawasaki/fcdb/docs/README.md

-# Own-CFA-Enishi Documentation
+# FCDB Documentation

 ## Overview

-**Own-CFA-Enishi** is a revolutionary categorical database that combines mathematical rigor with exceptional performance and security.
+**FCDB (Functorial–Categorical Database)** is a revolutionary categorical database that combines mathematical rigor with exceptional performance and security.
 Built using Rust's ownership system and capability-based access control, it delivers sub-10ms query performance with provable security guarantees.

 ## Key Features